 Can you find a way to do it in fewer steps?
-Try changing MAN to APE or RAIN to SNOW or HATE to LOVE or CLASS to PARTY.
+Try changing MAN to APE, or RAIN to SNOW, or HATE to LOVE, or CLASS to PARTY.
+For a challenge, try changing SLEEP to AWAKE; it can be done, but you might need some uncommon words.